rguerrero04/cse15l-lab-reports/lab2.md

 ***Examples:***\
 Starting with ```/add-message?s=Hello ``` if done correctly it should look like so:
 ![Hello](images/Hello.png)\
+What this does is that it the method checks to make sure the query has been called and appends the string to a new line.\
 Great!
 Now go ahead and try the other path ```/add-message?s=How are you``` if done correctly is should look like so:
 ![Hello\n How are you](images/Hello-how-are-you.png)\
+What this calls in the method is by again checking the query and appending the string that was saved into the variable.\
 ### Part 2
 Failure-inducing input:
 ```java